Opuqide/iOS_RBLX/README.md

 ## How does all of this work?
 How this will work is by using function lines.
 You can use these functions in your apps whenever and however you want them to.

+## How can I test my own app?
+Not to worry, an iPhone that has been modified, **ONLY** for testing purposes.
+That way, you can still get the same frameworks, applications, and much more, just without the normal applications from a normal iPhone.